-In the event of the death of any Party the deceased Party's personal representatives shall have the option to sell the deceased's Share to the surviving Parties such option to be exercised by notice in writing served within six months from the date of death or within one month after a grant of representation in respect of the estate of the deceased has been obtained if later or such later time as the Parties shall, by mutual agreement, determine and on the exercise of such option the surviving Parties shall purchase the Share from the deceased Party's personal representatives.
+In the event of the Incapacity of any Party then that Party or his legally empowered representative shall have the option to sell his Share to the other Parties such option to be exercised by notice in writing served within twelve months from the date of the payment of the benefit under the said policy or such later time as the Parties shall, by mutual agreement, determine and on the exercise of such option the other Parties shall purchase the Share.

-2. Option to buy
+2. Option to buy\

-In consideration of the grant of the option in Clause 1 above on the death of any Party the surviving Parties shall have the option to purchase the deceased Party's Share from the deceased Party's personal representatives such option to be exercised in writing served upon the deceased's personal representatives within three months from the date of death or within one month after a grant of representation in respect of the estate of the deceased has been obtained if later or such later time as the Parties shall, by mutual agreement, determine and on the exercise of such option the deceased's personal representatives shall sell the Share to the surviving Parties.
+In consideration of the grant of the option in Clause 1 above in the event of the Incapacity of any Party the other Parties shall have the option to purchase from the incapacitated Party his Share such option to be exercised in writing served within six months from the date of the payment of the benefit under the said policy or such later time as the Parties shall, by mutual agreement, determine and on the exercise of such option the incapacitated Party shall sell the Share to the other Parties.